How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 How do I keep my bathroom remodel on budget?

 Write a complete scope before bidding, get three bids against the same scope, lock selections before signing the contract, hold a 10–15% contingency separately from the contract amount, and say no to mid-project “while we’re in here” additions unless they’re genuinely necessary.
-The single biggest cause of bathroom budget overruns in Westchester is scope creep driven by selections changing mid-project.
+The single biggest cause of bathroom budget overruns is scope creep driven by selections changing mid-project.

 Previous